JonathanKelsi/pwnable.kr/cmd1.md

 #### PATH environment variable

-The `PATH` environment variable is a list of directories that the shell searches for executable files.
-The path environment variable is used to find the executable file that is to be executed when a command is entered.
+The `PATH` environment variable is a list of directories that the shell searches in for executable files.
+It is used to find the executable file that is to be executed when a command is entered.

 ### Exploit